SushiiSlobby/CS4348-Project-2/devlog.md

 4-13-2025 @ 21:24
 I am now running into synchronization and deadlock issues, customers are waiting for a teller and the teller is being hung up on mystery tasks.
 Needs further investigation.

+4-13-2025 @ 21:50
+I figured out what was going on, it was a synchronization issue where the customer's corresponding teller was running into a mismatch, making it so they were unable to communicate with each other and causing a deadlock.
+I implemented a fix that has it so the tellers have their own line, so there's a more explicit assignment between teller and customer.
+This should remove the ambiguity and fix the sync issue.

+4-13-2025 @ 10:30
+After fixing the synchronization issue, the tellers were not properly closing out at the end of the day and were hanging on open.
+This was fixed by introducing a stop code (in the form of a poison customer) that signals the threads to close out, along with an additional check at both ends of teller execution to check for the stop code.
+The code now works, and is almost ready to ship.